A creamy, dairy free coconut ice cream recipe you can make at home, no ice cream maker required!

 Canned coconut milk is one of my favorite ingredients to use in recipes; it’s a fantastic substitute for heavy cream in both sweet and savory dishes such as smoothies, milkshakes, pies, puddings, soups, or curries.

-And if you have dairy allergies or are vegan, or even if you just want to try something new and absolutely delicious, coconut milk is the perfect ingredient to make rich and creamy ice cream without any actual cream.
+Yes, you absolutely can!
+If you have dairy allergies or are vegan, or even if you just want to try something new and delicious, coconut milk is the perfect ingredient to make rich and creamy ice cream without any actual cream.

 Coconut Ice Cream